swoicik/swoicik.github.io/_posts/2021-07-20-july-portfolio-updates.md

 | MATIC - Polygon             | 11.33%      |
 | XLM - Stellar               | 0.82%       |

-As a final note, here is a stock from my watch list.
-COIN (Coinbase) has been one I am looking at a lot more.
-I do hold a very small position in them already.
-COIN has come way down from it's IPO price.
-The hype seems to have finally cooled off.
-The company, fundamentals, and outlook all remain the same, just the hype has gone away.
-I'm looking at the current stock price as a potential buying opportunity.

-If you have anything you'd like to comment on or ask, please join the [discussion page](https://github.com/swoicik/swoicik.github.io/discussions/15) or message me on [twitter](https://twitter.com/swoicik).
+If you have anything you'd like to comment on or ask, please join the [discussion page](https://github.com/swoicik/swoicik.github.io/discussions/18) or message me on [twitter](https://twitter.com/swoicik).
 I will be posting more updates in the future.